-City managers should keep these two goals in mind when treating gypsy moths: (1) reduce the population of caterpillars enough to prevent defoliation and stress of trees and (2) relieve the nuisance.
-Remember, you don’t have to kill every gypsy moth in town!
+City managers should keep these two goals in mind when treating for gypsy moth (Lymantria dispar): (1) reduce the population of caterpillars enough to prevent defoliation and stress of trees and (2) relieve the nuisance.
+Remember, you don’t have to kill every Lymantria dispar caterpillar in town!

-- Identify nearby areas with trees preferred by gypsy moth.
+- Identify nearby areas with trees preferred by Lymantria dispar.
 These areas will be where you will first see defoliation and where it will be most severe.
-Trees favored by gypsy moth include oaks, crabapple, linden, willow, birch, and aspen.
+Trees favored by Lymantria dispar include oaks, crabapple, linden, willow, birch, and aspen.

 - Select spots to survey within the areas you defined above.
 Homeowner complaints can also be used as starting points for your survey.

 - Decide if the area is worth protecting.
 Residential areas and city parks would qualify as high priority, an industrial zone would not.

 - Wait until the leaves have fallen before taking surveys to predict the amount of damage that Lymantria dispar could do the following summer.

 - Consider planting trees that Lymantria dispar doesn’t like to reduce the amount of defoliation in town.
 View a list of favored and avoided trees.

 - Lymantria dispar will repeatedly defoliate oaks, crabapples, birch, willow, mountain-ash, and lindens.
 Avoid planting these species in solid groups.

 - Maintain the health of trees.
 A vigorous tree can survive defoliation where a weak tree may die or succumb to secondary pests like boring beetles or root rot.
 Watering, mulching, and avoiding root compaction or damage can be very important!